 Step 1 • Request a Consultation

-If you want to move forward with a consultation, contact Richard to request a consultation session and leave your email address and phone number.
+If you want to move forward with a consultation, visit this page and purchase a session.

 Once the payment is settled, Richard will contact you directly to set up a time on my calendar.